-Carl Richards is a Certified Financial Planner™ and creator of the Sketch Guy column, appearing weekly in The New York Times since 2010.
+Carl Richards is a Certified Financial Planner™ and creator of the Sketch Guy column, which appeared weekly for a decade in The New York Times.

 Carl has also been featured on Marketplace Money, Oprah.com, and Forbes.com.
 In addition, Carl has become a frequent keynote speaker at financial planning conferences and visual learning events around the world.